sylistine/BuildTool/README.md

 3. The `Djn.Scene` class can then be used to store serialized scene references.
 Unity's SceneManager can load a `Djn.Scene` automatically, so use these for **intra-level** scene loading.
 4. Add your Level asset references to your build target (a single Level asset can be used on multiple targets) 5.
-  a. (editor) Enable your build target by clicking "Enable Target" in the build window.
+  - (editor) Enable your build target by clicking "Enable Target" in the build window.
 The editor's Scene list will populate and AssetBundles will be generated

-  b. (player) Click build and select a destination for your build
+  - (player) Click build and select a destination for your build
-  * build meta data is referenced by loading an asset bundle at the `Application.StreamingAssets` path.
-The path is different for editor and for builds, but the tool handles this automatically.
 6. Call `Application.Init()`, and then access build data through `UnityEngine.SceneManagement.SceneManager.LoadScene` and `Application.BuildData.Levels[int].MainScene.`.

 Commandline build commands should be created on a per-app basis.